tr7zw/3d-Skin-Layers/curseforge.md

 I'll look into it at a later point.

-### 1.12?!?

-It is on the TODO list, but will take some more time!

 ### How do I get a skin for this?

 The skins are normal Minecraft Skins.
 Go onto namemc or other sites, download a skin and upload it in the Minecraft Launcher.